THE

 At times, our noble House has also been referred to by our cognomen de Schaschor, de Szaszor, or de Saszor (legitur Shashor, equally Sashor).

-It was also customary for our family to often assume, or equally be known by, the names of our subsequently acquired Lordship domains.
-This practice led to family members bearing or adopting dual Slavic and German Lordship domain aliases.
+It was customary for our family to assume — or equally to be known by — the names of our subsequently acquired Lordship domains.
+This practice led to family members bearing or adopting dual German and Slavic Lordship domain aliases, reflecting the places where particular branches of our House were seated.

-For example, we were known as Schaschowsky von Geraltowitz or Geraltowsky von Geraltowitz, with variations such as Geraltowski and Geroltowsky.
-In Bohemian-Czech, we were known as Geraltovsky z Geraltovic, while Polish referred to us as Gierałtowski z Gierałtowic.
+For example, members of our House seated at Geraltowitz were known as Schaschowsky von Geraltowitz or Geraltowsky von Geraltowitz, with variations such as Geraltowski and Geroltowsky.
+In Bohemian‑Czech, they were styled Geraltovsky z Geraltovic, while in Polish they were referred to as Gierałtowski z Gierałtowic.

-Similarly, we also bore the names Schaschowsky von Palczowitz, Palczowsky, or Palczowski von Palczowitz, later also documented as Palczewski and Paliszewski.
-Another alias included Schaschowsky von Wilamowic (Wilmesua) or Wilamowski von Wilmesau, known in Polish as Wilamowski z Wilamowic.
+Similarly, those seated at Palczowitz bore the names Schaschowsky von Palczowitz, Palczowski von Palczowitz, or Palczowsky, later sporadically documented as Palczewski and Paliszewski.
+Another alias arose from our family’s seat at Wilamowic (Wilmesua), where we were styled Schaschowsky von Wilamowic or Wilamowski von Wilmesau, known in Polish as Wilamowski z Wilamowic.

-Our noble House also established in the 1500s, through the union of marriage, the fourth-generation family line of the Bohemian-Moravian princely House of Kaunitz (Haus Kaunitz).
-The son from this line, Andreae, went on to become the Imperial-Royal Chamberlain of the Habsburg Monarchy and an ambassador dispatched to engage with King James I of England and Ireland.
+Our noble House also established, in the 1500s through the union of marriage, the fourth‑generation family line of the Bohemian‑Moravian princely House of Kaunitz (Haus Kaunitz).
+The son from this line, Andreae, went on to become Imperial‑Royal Chamberlain of the Habsburg Monarchy and an ambassador dispatched to engage with King James I of England and Ireland.

 From the 1500s onward, our noble House welcomed matrimonial unions with the Polish princely house of Lubomirscy (Lubomirski).
 Additionally, through marriage, we welcomed Teodozja (Theodosia), the daughter of Joachim, son of Marcin Bielski.